Burdock has been used for centuries to treat a variety of ailments. Traditionally, it has been used as a:

 Because the roots of burdock closely resemble those of belladonna or deadly nightshade (Atropa belladonna), there is a risk that burdock preparations may be contaminated with these potentially dangerous herbs.
 Be sure to buy products from established companies.

 There are no known scientific reports of interactions between burdock and conventional medications.
 However, you should talk to your doctor before taking burdock if you take:

-- Diuretics (water pills).
-Burdock could make the effect of these drugs stronger, causing you to become dehydrated.
+- Diuretics (water pills): Burdock could make the effects of these drugs stronger, causing you to become dehydrated.

 Bissett NG, ed.
 Herbal Drugs and Phytopharmaceuticals.
 Boca Raton: CRC Press; 1994:99-101.